AldieNightStar/go_dj/README.md

 	c := go_dj.NewContainer()

         // Register "math" which has "add", "sub" as a dependencies
-        // Then return function which is our provider, which then will
+        // Then return function which is our provider, which then
-        // will return what we need
+        //   will return what we expect
 	c.Register("math", func(args ... go_dj.Any) go_dj.Any {
 		return Math(func() (a, b int16){
 			add := args[0].(Resolver)